 Implementing a hot desking policy sends a powerful message to your team: we trust you.
 By giving employees the autonomy to manage their own schedules and choose their own workspaces, you show that you have confidence in their ability to get their work done effectively.
 This sense of trust can be incredibly motivating, encouraging a greater sense of ownership and responsibility.
 It fosters an environment where people feel empowered to be more creative and proactive.
 When employees feel trusted and respected, they are more engaged, more innovative, and more likely to see a long-term future with the company.

-The Downsides: Potential Hot Desking Hurdles
+The Business Case for Hot Desking

 While hot desking offers a lot of freedom, it’s not without its challenges.
 Shifting from a permanent desk to a flexible setup can be a big adjustment for employees.
 When not managed carefully, it can lead to frustration and a sense of disconnect.
 The key is to anticipate these potential hurdles and have a solid plan in place to address them.
 By understanding the common pain points, you can create a system that supports your team instead of creating new problems.
 Let's walk through some of the most common issues and how you can get ahead of them.